Header_Cover page (1080 x 200 px)

 1

-The program aims to deepen curiosity and understanding about how our colonial history has shaped our relationships with each other, laying the foundation for settlers and Indigenous peoples to work together to create a future that benefits all of us—and our children.
+These conversations lay the foundation for settlers and Indigenous peoples to work together to create a future that benefits all of us—and our children.

 2